ftathiago/RedisToggler/README.md

 ```

 In case that you have more then one entity being restore from cache, you must write a classe that inherits from `CacheEntryConfiguration`, and also add an instance of created class, as singleton, into IServiceCollection.

+The `StoreLanguage` property set if is necessary - or not - to add Culture information, present at Current Thread, to cache key.

 ### How to use?